-Join David Powers for an in-depth discussion in this video Inserting a navigation bar, part of Responsive Design with Bootstrap and Dreamweaver CC 2015.
+Join David Powers for an in-depth discussion in this video Inserting a navigation bar, part of Dreamweaver CC 2015: Responsive Design with Bootstrap.

 - In this chapter, we'll insert and edit a navigation bar in our Bootstrap page.
 Dreamweaver CC makes inserting a Bootstrap navbar a breeze with just a couple of clicks, so let's get to work.
 Make sure that we've got the focus inside the document window by clicking anywhere inside there and that brings up this blue outline with Body.
 That ensures that our navbar will be inserted in the correct place.
 So we need to go to the Insert panel.
 Select that, and then the menu at the top left, open that and select Bootstrap Components.